1962 Quarter Value Checker: Errors List, “D” & No Mint Mark Worth

 Key Features of The 1962 Quarter

-John Flanagan was an American sculptor and medalist who got the honor of designing Washington quarters in the early 1930s.
-The series started in 1932 when it replaced the Standing Liberty quarter.
-And the design is considered the longest-lived in the US coinage history since it lasted with only minor changes by 1998.
-It was finally withdrawn from circulation in 2022.
+John Flanagan was an American sculptor and medalist who earned the honor of designing Washington quarters in the early 1930s.
+The series launched in 1932, replacing the Standing Liberty quarter design.
+It is considered the longest-lived design in U.S. coinage history, surviving with only minor changes through 1998 and finally withdrawn from circulation in 2022.

 The Obverse Of The 1962 Quarter

-The designer depicted George Washington’s portrait on the obverse and added his subtly engraved initials (JF) at the neckline tructation.
-Besides, you can spot the LIBERTY above the President and IN GOD WE TRUST in front of his neck.
-The simple 1962 Washington quarter design also includes the date.
+The obverse (front) features George Washington’s portrait facing left, with Flanagan’s subtly engraved initials (JF) at the neck truncation.
+The word LIBERTY arcs above the President’s head, and IN GOD WE TRUST appears in front of his neck.
+The date 1962 sits at the bottom of the obverse design.

 The Reverse Of The 1962 Quarter